 ↑ Does my work need to be for a course to meet with the HWC?

 We support writers working on all types of academic writing.
 This includes writing assignments for Caltech courses, writing related to research projects (e.g. posters, abstracts, research articles), and writing related to academic applications (e.g. graduate school, academic jobs) or research funding.
-We do not have specific grant writing specialists on our staff who have full mastery over the NSF or NIH grantmaking process, but our STEM Writing Specialists have a good familiarity with the STEM grant proposal genre and can help support grant writers.
+We do not have specific NSF or NIH grant writing specialists on our staff, but our STEM Writing Specialists have a familiarity with the STEM grant proposal genre and can help support grant writers.